Telerik

 Telerik AD (Телерик АД) is a Bulgarian company offering software tools for web, mobile, desktop application development, tools and subscription services for cross-platform application development.

-Founded in 2002 as a company focused on .NET development tools, Telerik now also sells a platform for web, hybrid and native app development.
+Founded in 2002 as a company focused on .NET development tools, Telerik now also sells a platform for web, hybrid and native app development specialising in UI component libraries.

 On October 22, 2014, Progress Software announced its acquisition of Telerik.
-The acquisition was finalized on December 1, 2014.
+The acquisition was finalized on December 2, 2014.

-Overview
+On March 13, 2023, the Cybersecurity and Infrastructure Security Agency (CISA) published an advisory detailing an exploit that had been found in Telerik's UI for ASP.NET AJAX.

+History

 Telerik was founded in 2002 by four graduates of American University in Bulgaria and Technical University of Sofia.
 Initially focused on providing outsourced software development for foreign and Bulgarian companies, the company shifted its direction to the creation of application development tools.
 Its first product, RAD editor (rapid application development), was a web page editor designed to support the then recently launched Microsoft technology, ASP.NET.
 The company then expanded its offerings to include user interface (UI) navigation controls, and the Telerik Sitefinity content management system a few years later.

 Based upon developer interaction, Telerik developed tools targeted to support other .NET technologies, such as ASP.NET AJAX, ASP.NET MVC, WPF, Silverlight and Windows/Windows Phone.
 Telerik introduced support for HTML5 and JavaScript in 2011 with its Kendo UI product, coinciding with expected industry growth in mobile adoption.

-Growth
+Merger & Acquisition

-Company growth came by way of hiring in Bulgaria, as well as expansion and acquisition abroad:
+The company growth came by way of hiring in Bulgaria, as well as opening its first office abroad in the United States in 2006.
+By 2008, it had offices in Germany, Britain, Canada, Australia and India.
+After that the company rapidly expands by means of acquisition below: